SarimAmir/Hospital-Management-System--Documented-SE-concepts/README.md

 # Credits
 It was a semester project with my partner Gufran Bhatii https://github.com/GufranBhatti We took help from google and youtube for reference.
+# How to contribute to project
+Our project is very basic and it can be used as a skeleton to develop a far more mature and practical Hospital Management System by adding room, pharmacy and other essential modules a hospital has.